ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

 * App defines an interface (provided or required) for all external interactions
 * App defines driving ports for the provided interfaces, and driven ports for the driven interfaces
 * External actors are not allowed to access anything inside the hexagon directly
 * Ports and interfaces, technology-neutral.
-They use terms hat only express business needs
+They use terms that only express business needs

-### Non required things.
+### Non-required things.
 Up to you

-* The patterns says nothing about how to implement the configurator
+* The pattern says nothing about how to implement the configurator
 * It also does not legislate how you name your ports.
 Nor how granular the ports are
 * Nothing about how the code base is organized
-* How you organize and design your adapters
+* How do you organize and design your adapters
 * The pattern does not exclude the possibility that you have "nested Ports & Adapters"
 * Nothing to say about how you structure your application internally.
 You're welcome to use DDD or not, separate functions from model or not, etc.

 ## Code Samples

 * A series of samples in several langs.
 From dead simple to complete samples
-* Explore samples, understand how the pattern functions in different envitonments
+* Explore samples, understand how the pattern functions in different environments

 ### The tax calculator